FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ## Allowing users to sign up and log in

-Now for the fun part: let’s allow users to sign up for our application to view their own personal dashboards.
+Now for the fun part: let's allow users to sign up for our application to view their own personal dashboards.

 Create a new template in `secretbirthdaysapp/templates/secretbirthdaysapp/dashboard.html` and add the following code.